santiment/academy/src/docs/changelog/legacy-changelog/index.md

 - Main selector supports chain addresses
 - Add recently shown assets
-- 2 new metrics: Contract Interacting Addreses, Contract Transactions Count
+- 2 new metrics: Contract Interacting Addresses, Contract Transactions Count

 Last 2 weeks we made many fixes for our Alerts.
 Our Alerts notifications and preview work better now.

-🎉🎉🎉 Finally We have added new selector for our Charts tool.
-You can remember our Charts as a great analytics tool for ERC20 or many other type of assets, but now it’s much advanced tool.
-You can do a research of any chain addresses on supported blockchains In the closed future we will add social metrics for some type of smart contracts like erc721.
+Finally, we have added a new selector for our Charts tool.
+You may remember Charts as a great analytics tool for ERC20 or many other types of assets, but now it is a much more advanced tool.
+You can research any chain addresses on supported blockchains.
+In the near future we will add social metrics for some types of smart contracts like ERC721.

 Example: